makkasbed/makkasbed/README.md

-- 👋 Hi, I’m @makkasbed
+- 👋 Hi, I’m Adu Asare Bediako
-- 👀 I’m interested in Java, Javascript, TypeScript(Angular) PHP, Dart(Flutter), Python and C# Projects
 - 🌱 I’m currently learning Go
 - 💞️ I’m looking to collaborate on implementing solutions in the cloud for clients.
-- 📫 Reach me on twitter @makkasbed or email: aluta182004@gmail.com

 ### Skills